jbutcher2002/3D-Models/SpaceFighter/ReadMe.txt

 Thanks
 Colin Thwaites & Claudio Mussner

 I tried to contact Claudio by e-mail in order to obtain his permission for this upload.
 But since I had no answer from him I decided to go ahead with it.
-I decided, based on Colin and Claudio model, to make a just for fun Mach 4.75
-Hip..hip..hurrah!!! to Colin and Claudio for such a beautiful aircraft.

 Happy flights!!!!!

 DEMC